 How to Reduce Long-Term Care Insurance Costs

 You should also remember that your premiums may be tax-deductible.
-Premiums for "qualified" long-term care policies will be treated as a medical expense and will be deductible to the extent that they, along with other unreimbursed medical expenses (including "Medigap" insurance premiums), exceed 7.5 percent or 10 percent of the insured's adjusted gross income, depending on the tax year and the taxpayer's age.
+Premiums for "qualified" long-term care policies will be treated as a medical expense and will be deductible to the extent that they, along with other unreimbursed medical expenses (including "Medigap" insurance premiums), exceed 7.5 percent of the insured's adjusted gross income.